 The Days of Wine and Cheeses - Adam Centamore

 Adam Centamore has presented more than 2000 classes and events and written more than 70 articles in magazines like Saveur, Culture Cheese, WGBH and other print and online magazines.
-He is a professional certified food and win...
+He is a professional certified food and wine educator.
+Adam is a member of the International Association of Culinary Professionals where his first book - Tasting Wine and Cheese: An Insider's Guide to Mastering the Principles of Pairing - was a finalist for Cookbook of the Year.
+Adam takes your host, an admitted win...

 June 5, 2023